Hemanth-TN/Assignments/README.md

-These notebooks are the assignments for the course "Deployment of Machine Learning Models" from Udemy.
+These notebooks are my responses to the assignments for the course "Deployment of Machine Learning Models" from Udemy.